RubenSab/Z16-ISA-emulator/README.md

 11. `amc` (add r1 + immediate field to memory counter)
 12. `lwmc` (load word to r1 from address = memory counter + immediate)
 13. `swmc` (store word in r1 to address = memory counter + immediate)
 14. `criio` (*Custom Register Immediate Input Output*: inputs to or outputs the content of r1 according to the mode expressed in the immediate field.
-It's behaviour depends on the custom architecture implementation.)
+Its behaviour depends on the custom architecture implementation.)

 #### I type